 Staff new to the practice had a period of induction based on a structured programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.

-Staff told us they discussed their training needs at annual appraisals.
+Staff discussed their training needs at annual appraisals and at monthly practice meetings.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment